yjiang-iop/kdotp-generator/README.md

 - Linear IR: the linear irreducible corepresentation (coirrep) label of the decomposed basis.
 The definition of linear coirreps can be found in the `MSG_kp_results` folder.
 - Coefficient basis and Matrix basis: the decomposed symmetric basis.
 When fails to decompose into symmetric basis, the output will be marked as `not symmetric`.
 This message only means the decomposition fails, and the kp results are still correct.
+- The output k-monomials are written in basis of `kx,ky,kz`.
+Note that they represent three directions of the coordinate system of the input O(3) rotation matrices (not necessarily cartesian coordinates).
+For example, for trigonal and hexagonal lattice systems, the rotation matrices on Bilbao are not orthogonal matrices, but written in the conventional lattices.
+If one wants to compute the kp Hamilonians in cartesian coordinates, the input rotation matrices must also be written in cartesian coordinates.

 ## Pre-computed results